 When God’s ambassadors and witnesses clearly proclaim King Jesus and his coming Kingdom, miracles, signs, and wonders follow their proclamation as evidence of the reality of that Kingdom.
 If no miracles, signs, and wonders are occurring in the lives of individual believers in Jesus and in Jesus’ churches, then they are not faithfully proclaiming the presence of the King and his Kingdom!

 What are miracles, signs, and wonders?
-They are God-caused events beyond all bounds of logic and reason, defying comprehension, explanation, and experience—for the main purpose of God drawing inexorably and lovingly people to Himself through Jesus.
+They are God-caused events beyond all bounds of logic and reason, defying comprehension, explanation, and experience—for the main purpose of God inexorably and lovingly drawing all people to Himself through Jesus.

 Are you a believer in Jesus?
 Are you being a witness about God’s salvation and healing through Jesus?
 Is your church proclaiming the Good News about the coming Kingdom of God?
 If so, you should regularly and consistently be experiencing miracles, signs, and wonders in your own life, and in the life of your church!
 If not, check out who or what you and your church are really representing as ambassadors.